-MidMarket Capital has created a Healthcare M & A practice that combines 20 years of industry experience with the investment banking experience to structure these successful transactions.
+MidMarket Capital has created an information technology M & A practice that combines 20 years of industry experience with the investment banking experience to structure these successful transactions.
 We can either represent the small entrepreneurial firm looking for the "smart money" investment with the appropriate growth partner or the large industry player looking to enhance their new product strategy with this creative approach.
 This model has successfully served the technology industry through periods of outstanding growth and market value creation.
-Many of the same dynamics are present in the Healthcare Information Technology industry and these same transaction structures can be similarly employed to create value.